-Companies that are experiencing cash flow problems and have fallen into arrears have the option of negotiating a Time to Pay (TTP) arrangement with HMRC in order to pay their tax bill in installments.
+Companies or self-employed tax payers that are experiencing cash flow problems and have fallen into arrears have the option of negotiating a Time to Pay (TTP) arrangement with HMRC in order to pay their bill in installments.

 In short, this is a payment plan for outstanding taxes, but there are strict criteria for getting one.

 Read on to find out more.

 - If you submit this form, you’ll get a prompt response from someone who can offer advice.